Blendify/blender-manual/blender_docs/manual/rigging/armatures/bones/properties/bendy_bones.rst

 Scale
 -----

-Scale In, Out
+Scale In X/Y, Scale Out X/Y
-   Scaling factor that adjusts the thickness of each segment for X and Z axes only, i.e. length is not affected.
+   Scaling factor that adjusts the thickness of each segment for the X and Y axes only, i.e. length (Z axis) is not affected.
 Similar to *Roll* it is interpolated per segment.

 Easing